fenago/kafka-training/labs/lab-pattern-exception/Lab-consumer-exception.md

 desirable, and one may need to develop code that always retries failed sends to avoid losing events.

-Make the broker respond again:

-    docker-compose unpause broker

 The producer recovers and sends its internal buffer of messages that have not yet expired due to timeouts.

-You may also restart the broker entirely, which causes it to lose its runtime state, and see what happens with the clients:
+You may also stop the broker entirely for some time , which causes it to lose its runtime state, and see what happens with the clients:

-    docker-compose restart broker

-or:

-    docker-compose stop broker
-    # wait a while..
-    docker-compose start broker
+**Stop the run-kafka script, wait for some time and run the script again to start Kafka**

 You'll notice that the clients recover eventually, but if it is down for too long, messages will be lost.
 Also, you will notice rebalance notifications from